-“Data Controller” shall mean the natural or legal person who alone or jointly with others determines the purposes and means of the processing of Personal Data.
+“Data Controller” means the natural or legal person who alone or jointly with others determines the purposes and means of the processing of Personal Data.

-“Data Processor” shall mean the natural or legal person who processes Personal Information on behalf of the Data Controller.
+“Data Processor” means the natural or legal person who processes Personal Data on behalf of the Data Controller.

 “Data Protection Laws” means all laws and regulations, including laws and regulations of Canada (including the Personal Data Protection and Electronic Documents Act (Canada) and the Canadian Anti-Spam Legislation), the European Union, the European Economic Area and their member states, Switzerland and the United Kingdom, applicable to the Processing of Personal Data under this Agreement.

 “Data Subject” means the identified or identifiable person to whom Personal Data relates.

 “Documentation” means the written or electronic documentation, including user manuals, reference materials and/or release notes, if any, that Solace generally makes available to subscribers to the Service, as the case may be.

 “Fee Accrual Period” means a calendar month or another period specified by Solace in the applicable Order Form or communicated by Solace to Customer through the Customer dashboard in the Service.